Scan to download memorist

 Is my journal private?

+Yes—memorist uses end-to-end encryption by default, so your entries are encrypted on your device before they ever leave it.
 Writing honestly about your relationships — who you're close to, who you're drifting from, how specific people make you feel — requires knowing that what you write stays yours.
 These are the most personal entries you'll ever create.

 memorist uses end-to-end encryption by default.
 Your entries are encrypted on your device before they ever leave it. memorist can't read your journal.
 Neither can anyone else.